Lewis Gill (musician)

-Lewis Gill is an English composer and musician, who has worked in the contemporary classical, electronica, art rock and experimental music areas.
+Lewis Gill (born 1968) is an English composer and musician, who has worked in the contemporary classical, electronica, art rock and experimental music areas.

 Career

 Early years (art-rock and experimental music)

 Born in Warrington in 1968 (and a long-term resident of the town's Latchford neighbourhood), Gill initially worked as an electric guitarist in a succession of Warrington-based projects, many of these alongside fellow guitarist and experimenter Ian Simpson.
 Gill and Simpson initially played together in the art-rock band Cheeky Atom (who released a single mini-album called Jodrell Bank, Here We Come in 1990, blending a fairly conventional guitar-based line-up with avant-garde experimentation including textural work and the incorporation of vacuum cleaners).
 The record gained the approval of Karlheinz Stockhausen, who wrote back to Gill after being sent a CD.

 Gill and Simpson subsequently formed the electronic experimental improvising group Psychiatric Challenge.
 The group operated between the late 1990s and 2006, and collaborated with Lol Coxhill.
 Other group members included Harry Gallimore, Neil Packer, Misha Gray, Tim Lyons, Ollie Brice and Dave Jackson.
 Both Gill and Simpson were in the art-rock/noise rock project Sebastian, which released a lone album, Hew Hoppers Base, on CDr on the Burning Shed label in 2002.

 Along with another Psychiatric Challenge collective member, Neil Packer, Gill formed the studio-based Vivahead project, who released a succession of albums on their own Pulper Music label during the early 2000s, inspired by abstract electronica, jazz and drum and bass.
 He also teamed up with Warrington fusion guitarist Tony Harn for two projects: initially Lifebox in 1998/1999 and then the experimental duo Resindust, who released one eponymous album in 2002.